A group of young people laughing together outside on a bench. Group includes two black girls (one in a wheelchair), one black boy, and a white boy.

 Three people holding a placard which says 'creating change'.
 The person on the left is holding a small placard 'youth power' with the person on the right in a wheelchair holding a placard 'activating change = youth voice'

-Activists are volunteers aged 14 to 25 who are passionate about mental health or have experienced challenges related to mental health in their lives.
+Activists are young volunteers who are passionate about mental health or have experienced challenges related to mental health in their lives.
 They campaign to create positive change, and help shape and influence the work we do.

 Our Activists come from a range of backgrounds, cultures, ethnicities, sexualities and religions – everyone’s welcome and the diversity of our Activists is part of what makes the programme so exciting.